Anirudh2305/Photon-Transport-Monte-Carlo-UWOC/README.md

 # Channel Modelling for Underwater Optical Communication using Monte Carlo Simulation.
 The code models underwater photon transport using the Monte Carlo simulation.
 The source is taken as a diveregent circular beam.
 Link distance and receiver aperture diamater has been varied for different readings.
 The scattering angles are calculated using Henyey-Greenstein Phase function.
 The project involves plots for Intensity vs Link distance and also the Channel Impulse Response which is the intensity received vs time of flight of photon.
+The detailed explanation can be found in the research papers from where I have implemented in the **Reference** section.

 # Usage
 ***"Photon.m"*** is a user-defined structure for the Photons.
 It contains functions for updating the coordinates and direction cosines.